Counties: Chaffee, Custer, Fremont, Park

 Former Owner and Publisher, Wet Mountain Tribune

-Judy Lohnes is currently the Executive Director of the Upper Arkansas Area Council of Governments in Cañon City.
-After 41 years with the organization, including 27 years as the Executive Director, Judy will retire in March of 2020.
+Judy Lohnes served 41 years with the Upper Arkansas Area Council of Governments in Cañon City, including 27 years as the Executive Director, Judy retired in March of 2020.
 During her tenure she has led numerous collaborative efforts in human services throughout Fremont, Chaffee, Lake and Custer counties.
 She recently facilitated a regional broadband strategic plan process for a five-county region and is an active convener of four industry sector partnerships.
 In addition to her professional efforts Judy has served on numerous non-profit boards and will continue her many community based efforts in retirement.

 F. Charles Schultz has lived in Park County near Fairplay since June 2001.
 After earning his bachelor's degree in architecture from Kansas State University, Charlie briefly worked for an architecture firm but quickly transitioned to building and general contracting.
 Charlie spent 34 years as a commercial general contractor in Kansas.
 Since moving to Park County, Charlie has been involved in the local community through his church, the school district, and the Salvation Army.
 He also served on the Board of South Park Health Service District as well as Chairperson of the Park County Planning Commission and the Board of Adjustment.